yisroelshulman/code_loom/README.md

 My CS degree capstone project

 ## Description (What)
-Compile, run, and compare the output of Java programs agaisnt a suite of user provided test cases and report back to the user which passed and which failed.
+Compile, run, and compare the output of Java programs against a suite of user provided test cases and report back to the user which passed and which failed.

 ## Quick Start (how)
 `dependencies`